-Urban Lab: Investigating DC EcoDistricts
+Urban Lab: Investigating DC

 UrbanLab gets you out of the classroom and into the field with your choice of two day-long mobile workshops.
 Choose the one that piques your interest.
 (Lab coats optional.)

-Struggles and Success on U Street
+Exploring the Past and Present on U Street

 Increasingly we are learning how our buildings and neighborhoods are contributing to sickness and chronic disease.
 The green building movement has demonstrated that healthy buildings result in fewer sick days and improved productivity for residents, workers, and schoolchildren alike.
 Wellness, however, is more the building; it includes how our communities are designed to support healthy lifestyles.
-From access to healthy food to transportation choices, neighborhood design has serious consequences from health and opportunity.
-Join us in this studio as we explore how the intersection of professions – architects, planners, community advocates, doctors and public health professionals – are working in neighborhoods to make healthy choices the easy choices.
+From access to healthy food to transportation choices, neighborhood design has serious consequences for health and opportunity.
+Join us in this studio as we explore how the intersection of professions – architects, planners, community advocates, developers, and health professionals – are working in neighborhoods to make healthy choices the easy choices.

 Author, Happy City